Kalschatzi/learning_platform/content/module1/4-java-polymorphism.md

 }
 ```

-Special attention here to
+Pay attention to:
 ```java
 Vehicle myVehicle = new Car();
 ```
 In this example `myVehicle` is defined as the interface, being agnostic of the implementation.
-This is a very good practice to keep in the future.
+This is a good practice to keep in mind for the future.
 You can look into the [SOLID principle](https://www.geeksforgeeks.org/solid-principle-in-programming-understand-with-real-life-examples/)